chriswilson1982/black-and-white/README.md

 ***

 Black & White has also been published on the [App Store](https://geo.itunes.apple.com/gb/app/black-white-grid-based-puzzle/id1102097118?mt=8), using the [Pythonista XCode template](https://github.com/omz/PythonistaAppTemplate).
 As of 2021, it is proving very challenging to update so it has not had an update in a few years and will probably be removed from the App Store eventually.
+The [product website](https://www.chrisandkathy.co.uk/blackwhite/) includes further information and a global high score leaderboard.